yuliskov/SmartTube/README.md

-### Important announcement about the situation
+### Important announcement about the app

-Thank you for your support.
 My development environment was infected by unknown malicious software, as a result of which a few builds may have been affected.
 Once the issue was detected, I secured everything with a full disk wipe, restored a clean setup, and now all builds are scanned with VirusTotal.
 The F-Droid version will also be verified before release.

 Public keys may have been compromised, which is why I am sharing this issue.
 You can download the new version and the new public key below, and instructions for restoring backups are provided.